Frequently Asked Questions

 Will you write a sequel to Sun and Moon, Ice and Snow?

-No. They lived happily ever after!
+Nope.
+They lived happily ever after!

 How many Princess books will there be?

 Are you going on a book tour soon?
+Will you come to my town when you do?

 I’ve written a book/story/play, will you critique it for me?